-For Danville woman on ventilator after contracting COVID-19, a series of 'progress and setbacks'
+UPDATED: For Danville woman on ventilator after contracting COVID-19, a series of 'progress and setbacks'

 "Rebecca said she didn't want to go, that we shouldn't be gathering," her husband, Ben Wright, recalled.

-Soon after their get-together with her parents, son, and her brother's family, she started experiencing chills, aches, fatigue, coughing and heavy congestion.
+Soon after their get-together with her parents, son and her brother's family, she started experiencing chills, aches, fatigue, coughing and heavy congestion.

 "Her breathing got worse and worse and worse," Ben said.